Beware of the Crazies

 - Reward yourself for doing your best and plan to do something fun

 That should keep you busy for a while.
 But there’s more.
 They have some helpful advice about what to do ‘When you get the “crazies” [sic]’.
-Unfortunately, they don’t say what they are, but by delving into the bulleted points that follow, it seems the crazies consist of ‘frustration, anxiety, irritability, and even depression’.
+Unfortunately, they don’t say what this is, but by delving into the bulleted points that follow, it seems the crazies consist of ‘frustration, anxiety, irritability, and even depression’.
 Oh dear.
 And worse, we are told that these feelings ‘are normal after quitting tobacco’.
 The bulleted points on how to deal with all this include the advice to take ten deep breaths one after the other, go for a walk, take a shower or bath, learn to relax quickly and deeply, and wear a rubber band around your wrist to snap whenever you think about smoking.

 It seems to me these patronising, impractical, and discouraging suggestions have been thought up by someone who has never actually treated smokers for their nicotine addiction.